artefactual/atom-docs/user-manual/import-export/csv-import.rst

 you to import creation events, but doesn't accommodate other types of events, such as accumulation, broadcasting, etc).

-For this the event import tool is better suited and should be ran after you import your information objects.
+For this the event import tool is better suited and should be run after you import your information objects.

 The event import processes 3 CSV columns: *legacyId*, *eventActorName*, and